Abdul Hamid Bador is even calling out his former boss, the Home Minister, as he leaves office.

 An inspector, 2 detective corporals and a corporal who have served in the force for more than 10 years were alleged to have extorted RM3 million from a Taiwanese businessman who was previously arrested for drug charges.

-Abdul Hamid promised severe punishment to all the rouge and corrupt officers involved in the case.
+Abdul Hamid promised severe punishment to all the rogue and corrupt officers involved in the case.

 12. Jokes for Jho Low